wissenswandler/wissenswandler.github.io/index.md

 [^Gutenberg]: Johannes Gutenberg (1400 – 1468), inventor of the printing press; [see also here](https://en.wikipedia.org/wiki/Johannes_Gutenberg)

-[^why] Judea Pearl, Dana Mackenzie; [The Book of Why: The New Science of Cause and Effect](http://bayes.cs.ucla.edu/WHY/); New York: Basic Books, Published May 15, 2018
+[^why]: Judea Pearl, Dana Mackenzie; [The Book of Why: The New Science of Cause and Effect](http://bayes.cs.ucla.edu/WHY/); New York: Basic Books, Published May 15, 2018